MakeMagazinDE/HOAX/LATEST/readme.md

 01/09/2015 Firmware 3.72

 * Fixed Bug in Common Preset assignment
-* Fixed Bug in Single Drawbar versions
+* Fixed Bug in Single Drawbar versions which prevented pots Amp Vol and Tone from working
 * Several menu entries no longer skipped on non-Expander versions
 * FPGA #09012015 with level adjustment for Bass on Leslie signal
 * Streamlined firmware to fit into 60 kByte; firmware 3.63 update did not work due to memory overlap